D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q57:

-A company is in teh process of migrating its resources from on-prem to Azure.
+A company is in the process of migrating its resources from on-prem to Azure.

 The Marketing team needs to migrate 15 GB of data from a file server to premium file storage.